 Large combination trucks1 represent a small portion of traffic on the U.S. Interstate Highway System .
-However, because they are heavier and have more axles than other vehicles, they may cause more pavement damage, a measurement that is estimated in terms of vehicle loadings (see box).
-In urban areas, these trucks made up only 6 percent of traffic volume, but accounted for 77 percent of loadings in 2001 (figure 19).
-These trucks also make up a greater portion of the vehicles on rural segments of the Interstate Highway System, representing 17 percent of traffic volume and 89 percent of loadings in 2001 (figure 20).
+Because they are heavier, they may cause more pavement damage, a measurement that is estimated in terms of vehicle loadings (box 4-A).
+In urban areas, these trucks made up only 6 percent of traffic volume, but accounted for 77 percent of loadings in 2002 (figure 4-2).
+These trucks also make up a greater portion of the vehicles on rural segments of the Interstate Highway System, representing 18 percent of traffic volume and 89 percent of loadings in 2002 (figure 4-3).

-Between 1991 and 2001, large combination truck traffic volume grew from 14 percent to 17 percent on rural roads, while remaining the same on urban Interstate highways .
+Between 1992 and 2002, large combination truck traffic volume grew from 16 percent to 18 percent on rural roads, while declining from 7 percent to 6 percent on urban Interstate highways.
 Concurrently, their share of loadings decreased on both rural and urban Interstate highways.
-Passenger cars, buses, and light trucks, which the Federal Highway Administration aggregates into one category, followed a different trend— representing a declining percentage of traffic volume but a growing percentage of loadings in urban areas .
+Passenger cars, buses, and light trucks, which the Federal Highway Administration aggregates into one category, followed a different trend—representing an unchanged percentage of traffic volume but a growing portion (from 1 percent to 3 percent) of loadings in urban areas .

 1 Large combination trucks weigh more than 12 tons and have 5 or more axles.